 Excessive artificial lights are bad for the environment and bad for human health.
 According to Environment Health News, artificial light brings disease and unrest to the bug kingdom.
 Could you imagine being a magnet and flying into an overly lit light all night long?
 On top of this, the amazing and magical firefly species is dropping in population rapidly due to human development and artificial over-illumination.
 Studies also show that over-illumination can affect human health, such as sleeplessness.

-Being able to see the stars at night creates a home snuggled in nature.
-Creating a safe and healthy home for our ecosystem, including bioluminescent creatures is just the right thing to do.
-While lights are vital for safety, using optimum and intelligent techniques can actually benefit beyond just safety but create a window to the universe.
+Being able to see the stars at night is a right we should all be able to embrace.
+Creating a safe and healthy home for our ecosystem, including bioluminescent creatures, is just the right thing to do.
+While lights are vital for safety, using optimum and intelligent lighting techniques can actually benefit beyond just safety but create that window to the universe.